Improving Resource Efficiency

-We will promote this under the basic policy of sustainability management, while developing and sharing it in each business and research and development department.
+We will promote this under the basic policy of promoting sustainability management, while developing and sharing it in each business and research and development department.

 - Securing the superiority of existing businesses